Identity area

 Biographical history

-Davidson Sommers was born in St. Paul, Minnesota in 1905.
-He received an undergraduate degree from Harvard University in 1926, and later graduated from the Harvard Law School in 1930.
-After his graduation, Sommers practiced law for the firm of Parker and Garrison in New York City from 1930 to 1937, and later served as the Assistant Corporation Counsel for the City of New York from 1937 to 1939.
-He additionally practiced law with the firm of Parker and Duryee in New York City from 1939 to 1942.
+Davidson Sommers was born on February 15, 1905, in St. Paul, Minnesota.
+He received an undergraduate degree from Harvard University in 1926 and later graduated from Harvard Law School in 1930.
+After his graduation, Sommers practiced law for the firm of Parker and Garrison in New York City from 1930 to 1937 and later served as the Assistant Corporation Counsel for the City of New York from 1937 to 1939.
+Sommers also worked for the firm Parker and Duryee in New York City between 1939 to 1942, before enlisting in the US Army Air Corps in the Spring/Summer of 1942.

-Sommers joined the World Bank legal department as a lawyer in 1946.
-He later served as Assistant General Counsel for the World Bank from 1946 to 1949, and then as the General Counsel from 1949 to 1956.
-He additionally served as General Counsel for the International Finance Corporation from 1956 to 1958, and as the Vice President and General Counsel for the World Bank from 1956 to 1960.
-In 1960, Sommers retired from the World Bank, but continued to serve as consultant for the World Bank in the 1970s and 1980s.
+On November 7, 1946, recruited by the World Bank?s (Bank) first General Counsel Chester McClain, Sommers?s appointment in the Office of the General Counsel, IBRD, was confirmed.
+On November 18, 1947, he joined the Bank?s Legal department as an attorney.
+He also served as Assistant General Counsel from 1948 to 1951 and then as the General Counsel from 1951 to 1956 during the presidencies of John Jay McCloy and Robert Eugene Black.
+Additionally, he served as General Counsel for the International Finance Corporation (IFC) from 1956 to 1958 and as Vice President and General Counsel for the World Bank?s Office of the President from 1956 to 1960.
+On January 29, 1960, Sommers retired from the World Bank.

-After the World Bank, Sommers served as Chairman, Senior Vice President, and General Counsel for the Equitable Life Assurance Society from 1960-1982.
+After retiring from the World Bank in 1960, Sommersserved as Chairman, Senior Vice President, and General Counsel for the Equitable Life Assurance Society from 1960 to 1982.

 Repository